gregdetre/healthyselfjournal/docs/reference/SETUP_DEV.md

 # Developer Setup

 ## Introduction
-This guide explains how to set up a development environment for Healthy Self Journal using uv and the shared external virtual environment, with an editable local clone of `gjdutils` for smooth editing in Cursor.
+This guide explains how to set up a development environment for Healthyself Journal using uv and the shared external virtual environment, with an editable local clone of `gjdutils` for smooth editing in Cursor.
 It also covers building TypeScript assets and common troubleshooting.

 ## See also
 - `ARCHITECTURE.md` – System dependencies and configuration management overview